Resident Company Auditions: Saturday, August 18, 2018

 What to Prepare:

 - Please select your material from a published play or published poem.
-Your audition is better with great words!
+You have more fun with great words!

 - Always select a monologue written for someone your age.

-- Prepare and memorize one verse and chorus of a song.
+- Memorize one verse and chorus of a song.
 No more than 40 seconds please.

-- Provide sheet music for the accompanist.
+- Bring sheet music for the accompanist.
 Musicnotes.com

 - Please do not use a song from a Kids Who Care Original Musical as we do not have full piano accompaniment for the actor.